 All College of Business Administration programs are accredited at the highest level by AACSB International (the Association to Advance Collegiate Schools of Business).
 The CBA is one of only 171 schools that has earned separate accounting accreditation.
 The College is consistently rated as one of the best business schools by National ranking organization.

-Our close ties to regional businesses provide many benefits for our students.
+Close ties to regional businesses provide many benefits for our students.
 Business executives share their expertise as mentors and guest lecturers in classes, and provide valuable advice on program and course content, helping to keep our curricula fresh, relevant and rigorous.
-Students gain valuable hands-on experience through group projects that assign them to solve problems for local businesses and by participating in co-op and internship programs at regional companies.
+Students gain valuable hands-on experiences through group projects to solve problems for local businesses and by participating in co-op and internship programs at regional companies.

-We are able to provide our students with training in cutting-edge technology as a result of our academic alliances with technology vendors such as SAP, Microsoft, and Oracle.
+We provide our students with training in cutting-edge technology as a result of our academic alliances with technology vendors such as SAP, Microsoft, and Oracle.

-Our active student organizations enable our students to enrich their college experience by providing opportunities for them to apply knowledge and skills gained in the classroom, and by opening doors to new friendships, networking, professional growth, and even jobs.
-Many of our student organizations have excelled in regional and national competitions, often against highly regarded colleges and universities across the country.
+Active student organizations enable our students to enrich their college experiences providing opportunities to apply knowledge and skills gained in the classroom, and by opening doors to new friendships, networking, professional growth, and even job.
+Many of our student organizations have excelled in regional and national competitions, against of the highly regarded colleges and universities across the country.

-Our faculty periodically consult with local businesses and corporate advisory board members to add new content and relevance in their classes.
+CBA faculty regularly consult with local business people and CBA advisory board members to add new content and relevance in their classes.
 As part of the curriculum, students have to complete a senior project for a local firm as part of a consulting team.
 Our classes typically include guest speakers, site visits, case studies and team-based activities.
-Students also gain practical professional experience through paid internships and UA's optional cooperative education program.
+Students also gain practical professional experience through paid internships or cooperative education experiences.

 Page maintained by the Department of University Communications and Marketing.
 Request a change to this page.